Broad beans

 Don't eat them raw

 Broad beans and legumes in general but grains and other foods too have what is known as a trypsin inhibitor[3].
-It's quite complicated science and not relevant here but eaten raw, they can cause pancreatitis.
+It's quite complicated science and not relevant here but eaten raw, they can apparently cause pancreatitis.

-Cook your them unless they are very young; it deactivates most of the inhibitor.
+Cook them unless they are very young; it deactivates most of the inhibitor.
 Read more at the nutritional profile of broad beans.

-Blue Zones
+Blue Zones and broad beans

-The five blue zones of the world are regions identified where living to a hundred is not all that unusual.
+The five Blue Zones of the world are regions identified where living to a hundred is not all that unusual.
 Researcher Dan Buettner found an unexpected commonality; many people continued gardening right into very old age.

 Read more about blue zones at gardening could be the hobby that helps you live to 100.